UedaTakeyuki/pondslider/README.md

 <img src="https://raw.githubusercontent.com/UedaTakeyuki/pondslider/master/pics/ss.2018-11-07.15.21.07.png">

-Thankfully, there are huge open source code base written by capable and benign engineers on the github, pypi and other repository.
+Thankfully, there are huge open source code base written by capable and benign engineers on the github, pypi and other repositories.
 In my experience, it' very rare to face a situation of the necessity of writing a code to readi a sensor value myself, insted I can find reusable code of most sensors easily and use it gratefully.
 But also there are wide variety of the interface of these code and form of result, so I just need to make wrapper code to adapt interface.
 The Sensor handler is just these code of wrapping these pre-existing valuable code to provide unified interface.

 Typically, a sensor handler is created as a wrapper module of exising python module with ***import*** and call there function to read sensor value as follow: